SAP/InfraBox/README.md

 - LDAP support
 - and many more

+## Want to see it in action?
+InfraBox is build on InfraBox.
+See all the builds [here](https://infrabox.ninja/dashboard/#/project/infrabox).

 ## You want to try it for free?
 Have a look at the InfraBox playground [https://infrabox.ninja/](https://infrabox.ninja/dashboard/#/login).
 It's a hosted version of InfraBox.
 You can use it for free with up to 1 CPU and 1024MB per job.